Menu

 Incorporating regular exercise into your routine is also key for weight management and fertility support.
 Aim for 150-300 minutes of moderate intensity activity per week.
 This could include brisk walking, swimming, cycling, strength training and more.
 If new to exercise, start slow and focus on consistency rather than intensity at first.
 Any movement is better than none when trying to improve fertility outcomes.
 Exercise helps regulate hormones, improves insulin sensitivity, reduces inflammation, and more.

 Beyond supporting fertility and pregnancy, maintaining a healthy weight has lifelong impacts for you and potential future children.
 Children born to mothers who are overweight or obese have a higher risk of also developing weight issues and chronic health problems like diabetes and heart disease later in life.
-Modeling healthy eating and exercise habits can help protect children from obesity before unhealthy patterns develop.
+Modelling healthy eating and exercise habits can help protect children from obesity before unhealthy patterns develop.
 This has intergenerational effects.

 There are many strategies that can facilitate weight loss or maintenance on your fertility journey.
 Portion control, meal prepping, substituting unhealthy foods for nutritious options, and reducing stress through meditation, yoga or support groups can all help.
 Consider seeking guidance from a registered dietitian, personal trainer, therapist or support group to develop a customised plan.
 Having accountability and support systems in place improves success rates with lifestyle changes dramatically.